Time Out says

 What better way to while away summer than by watching under the stars in Centennial Park?

-Pack your picnic baskets, because Sydney’s favourite outdoor cinema experience is returning to Centennial Park.
-After months of being cooped up inside, we’re super-pumped for the return of movies outdoors, as steamy hot summer nights set into the city’s sun-baked streets.
-Moonlight Cinema is back, baby – and you can enjoy it right through to April.
+Pack your picnic baskets, because Sydney’s favourite outdoor cinema experience is in full swing at Centennial Park.
+After months of being cooped up inside, Moonlight Cinema is back, and we’re loving the return of movies outdoors, wringing the last out of steamy hot summer nights right through to April.